sg-crest A Singapore Government Agency Website

 Another dream is to set up an office in China as a base for the shipment of semicon products.
 Given the US-China trade war which is a multilayered challenge that involves tariffs, moving foundries back to the US, and supply chain disruptions due to COVID-19, the manufacture of first-tier chips have been affected.

 Yet, there are other opportunities, according to Alan.
-“The second and third-tier chips made in China are headed for Vietnam, Myanmar and Thailand and still has demand.”
+“The second and third-tier chips made in China are headed for Vietnam, Myanmar and Thailand and still have demand.”
 These are all global opportunities that Avenir will look at carefully.
 For now, though, it is a wait-and-see approach that he has adopted.

 Alan’s final dream is for Avenir House to be built.
 “I would like to have a building where it’s a one-stop centre, incorporating an operational department for services, a repair department, a sales department and even our own clubhouse on the rooftop for like-minded people to gather and have a break from what is a rather rough and tough sector.
 It’s not easy being in the logistics sector where there are still a lot of players who are quite old school.”